Bishop's Stortford: Refoundation: post-Roman and medieval Stortford

 Following the end of the Roman era, a new Anglo-Saxon settlement grew up on the site.

 However, little is known about Stortford until the 1060s with the evidence becoming much stronger after the Norman Conquest.
 In 1060 when William, Bishop of London, bought Stortford manor and estate for £8, leading to the town's modern name.
 By 1086, the motte-and-bailey Waytemore Castle had been built as a local strongpoint for the area.
 It acted as a centre for defence and civil administration for roughly 125 years before it was dismantled but not destroyed by King John in 1211.
 Rebuilding of the castle started the following year at John's expense, and John stayed the night in the castle in 1216.
 By the 15th century, the castle had fallen into disrepair, and the Bishop's Court (one of the administrative structures for the area) moved to Hockerill, to the east of the town.

 At the time of the Domesday Book in 1086 the village had a population of around 120, and grew to around 700 by the 13th century.

-In terms of governance, early medieval Bishop's Stortford was part of the Braughing Hundred, but acquired burgesses and between 1306 and 1336 was taxed as a borough.
+In terms of governance, early medieval Stortford was part of the Braughing Hundred, but acquired burgesses and between 1306 and 1336 was taxed as a borough.
 No charter survives however, and civil authority passed to two local manor courts at the Castle and the Rectory.
 Stortford briefly sent two members to parliament in the reigns of Edward II and Edward III, with writs being issued to the town in the 1311–1315, 1318, 1320, 1322 and 1340.